SonicJared/Snake/README.md

 To play: Download processing at https://processing.org/download/

-Open the Snake file, and choose File -> export
+Open the Snake file, and choose File -> Export Application

-Now you have an executable file.
+A folder will be created called 'application.(Your OS)'.
+In that folder will be an executable file called Snake.
+Open the file to play.